-In the IDG, the investigation level is an $E{50}$ of 0.1 rems (0.001 Sv) from intakes occurring in a year for general employees.
-Special ILs for minors, visitors (i.e., members of the public entering a controlled area), and the embryo/fetus of a declared pregnant worker should not exceed 50 mrems (0.5 mSv).
+In the IDG, the investigation level is an E{50} of 0.1 rem (0.001 Sv) from intakes occurring in a year for general employees.
+Special ILs for minors, visitors (i.e., members of the public entering a controlled area), and the embryo/fetus of a declared pregnant worker should not exceed 50 mrem (0.5 mSv).
 Throughout this document, IL refers to the IL for the appropriate group unless otherwise specified.

-In cases where it is practical, feasible, and affordable, internal dose evaluation programs should have a goal of assessing intakes of radioactive materials that occur in a year and that deliver a committed effective dose at the IL, that is, intakes of 0.02 stochastic annual limit on intake (SALI) for general employees and 0.01 SALI (or less) for declared pregnant workers, minors, and visitors.
+In cases where it is practical, feasible, and affordable, internal dose evaluation programs should have a goal of assessing intakes of radioactive materials that occur in a year and that deliver an E{50} at the IL, that is, intakes of 0.02 stochastic annual limit on intake (SALI) for general employees and 0.01 SALI (or less) for declared pregnant workers, minors, and visitors.